Nashville Electric Service

-Nashville Electric Service is one of the 12 largest public electric utilities in the United States, distributing energy to more than 370,000 customers in Middle Tennessee.
+Nashville Electric Service is one of the 11 largest public electric utilities in the United States, distributing energy to more than 450,000 customers in Middle Tennessee.
 The NES service area covers 700 sqmi, all of Nashville/Davidson County and portions of the six surrounding counties.

 Operation

-The Nashville Electric Service is governed by a five member Board, appointed by the Mayor and confirmed by the Metro Council.
+The Nashville Electric Service is governed by a five member Electric Power Board, appointed by the Mayor and confirmed by the Metro Council.
 Members serve five-year staggered terms without pay.
 The board appoints a chief executive officer who has responsibility for day-to-day operations, including hiring of employees.

 The NES purchases their power from the Tennessee Valley Authority (TVA), a federally owned utility which serves Tennessee and parts of six surrounding states.
 In 2016, the sources of electricity purchased by the NES from TVA included 39.8% nuclear, 25.8% coal-fired, 21.5% natural gas-fired, 9.7% hydroelectric power, and 3.2% from wind and solar.